AdobeDocs/workfront.en/help/reports-and-dashboards/reports/text-mode/text-mode-syntax-overview.md

   In these examples, Portfolio Owner ID is three objects away from the object of the list.

-  For information about the hierarchy of objects in `Workfront`, see:
+  For information about the hierarchy of objects in Workfront, see:

   * [Understand objects in Adobe Workfront](../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md)
   * [API Explorer](../../../wf-api/general/api-explorer.md)